Baroness Royal of Blaisdon

 David Adams BSc Hons FCOptom

 I am a community optometrist who has worked in the Forest of Dean since 1981.
-I am a partner of David Kear Opticians.I was chair of Gloucestershire Local Optical Committee for 20 years before stepping down last year.
+I am a partner of David Kear Opticians.I was chair of the Gloucestershire Local Optical Committee for 20 years before stepping down last year.
 I have also served on the PEC committee of Gloucestershire CCG.
 I am chair of the trustees of Cambodia Action, a small development agency/mission working in Cambodia.
-In my role as a trustee of FSS I bring clinical experience of sight issues and experience in working with healthcare professionals.
+In my role as a trustee of FSS, I bring the clinical experience of sight issues and experience in working with healthcare professionals.